miriamkw/GluPredKit/README.md

 ### Generate Model Training Configuration
 **Description**: This command generates a configuration with a given raw dataset, and various settings for training blood glucose predictions.
 These configurations will be stored in `data/configurations/`, enabling their reuse for different model approaches and evaluations.

+**Example data**: If you write `synthetic_data.csv` in the `--data` argument, the synthetic dataset will be copied into your `data/raw/` folder, and you can use it for experimentation of the software.

 ```
 glupredkit generate_config
 ```